aliarghyani/15ecosystem/docs/epics.md

 ---

-## Epic 8: Video Transcript Data Analysis & Analytics
+## Epic 8: YouTube API Integration & Analytics

-**Goal:** Create a comprehensive data analysis system for analyzing the full text transcripts and summaries of all 127 videos from KhashayarTalks channel.
-Import video data from Excel, enrich with skill/category mappings, integrate transcripts and summaries, and provide interactive analytics dashboard with various report types including word frequency, mentions, trends, and insights.
+**Goal:** Create a comprehensive system that integrates with the YouTube Data API to fetch channel content (videos, playlists) and performs deep data analysis on video transcripts.
+This includes a hybrid full-stack approach for API communication, importing video data, enriching it with skills/categories, and providing an interactive analytics dashboard.

 ### Story 8.0: Excel Import & Video Data Extraction